leminhtuan2015/Today-I-Learn/swift/swift_some_favorite_things.md

 - In Swift 3 : closure parameters are non-escaping by default
 - ***@escaping :*** function/closure parameter still alive when function end
 - ***@noescape :*** function/closure parameter out of scope  when function end

+### @IBOutlet - @IBAction
+ - IBAction and IBOutlet are macros defined to denote variables and methods that can be referred to in Interface Builder

 ### File vs Class
   - File .swift can be not contain any class (file swift có thể không chứa class)